lsteinmeister/GSofLog_COVID_Game/README.md

 Music: [Chan Walrus](https://chanwalrus.com/music-archive/ )

-Any additional graphic designs may be owned by the [Graduate School of Logistics](https://gsoflog.lfo.tu-dortmund.de/en/).
+Any graphic designs not included by the TopDown AU asset may be owned by the [Graduate School of Logistics](https://gsoflog.lfo.tu-dortmund.de/en/).